John Roberts Bio

 As a solo I have performed at various folk festivals including the Mystic Sea Music Festival, the Newfoundland Folk Festival, New Bedford’s Summerfest and Working Waterfront Festivals, the San Francisco Sea Music Festival, the Fox Valley (IL) Festival, and the Old Songs Festival, close to home in the Capital Region of NY.
 You might infer from this list that the music of the sea is one of my specialities; you would be correct.
 As well as a solo CD, Sea Fever, I have recorded sea songs albums with Tony Barrand (Across the Western Ocean) and with the trio Ye Mariners All - all available from Golden Hind Music and Bandcamp.

-I still do perform occasional concerts with Tony, but these days I mostly perform solo, or sometimes with my longtime partner Lisa Preston, who also accompanied me on harp on my Sea Fever album.
-I also often perform in tandem with Debra Cowan, an American singer of both traditional and more recently composed songs, with strong ties to the British Isles.
+Sadly, Tony passed away in early 2022.
+These days I mostly perform solo, or sometimes with my longtime partner Lisa Preston, who also accompanied me on harp on my Sea Fever album.
+I also perform in tandem with Debra Cowan, an American singer of both traditional and more recently composed songs, with strong ties to the British Isles.
 We did a tour of English Folk Clubs in 2011.
 Debra and I do not consider ourselves a duo, though we often support each other’s songs vocally and instrumentally; we also recorded a CD together - Ballads Long & Short, which people have said nice things about.